jepasq/notechain/README.md

 # Commands

+Actually, the program prompt accepts these commands :

 	ls p            Print discovered peers.
 	ls c            Print the genesis block.
 	create b <data> Create a new block with the given data.